Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

 ```

 ### Running gmx_MMPBSA

+!!! tip
+    * Since version 1.4.0 we have fixed the `gmx_MMPBSA` inconsistencies when using `MPI`.
+    * **We currently recommend the use of MPI since the computation time decreases considerably.**

+=== "Parallel (MPI) version"
+     `gmx_MMPBSA` as `MMPBSA.py` uses the `MPI` only to perform the calculations during the dynamics, the rest of
+     the process (Generation/conversion of Amber topologies, mutation, division of the trajectories, etc) occurs in
+     a single thread (See **Figure 1** for better reference).
+This means that it is not necessary to install any program
+     (AmberTools or GROMACS) with `MPI`, which can be used in any circumstance, and that the time required to process the
+     data prior to the calculation depends on the system and will be the same for both versions (`Serial` and `MPI`).

+    !!! note
+        Note that `gmx_MMPBSA` processes, converts, or builds topologies from GROMACS files, so it takes slightly
+        longer than `MMPBSA.py` at the same stage of the process.
+However, this is not really significant.

+    `gmx_MMPBSA` executes the serial version or the parallel version with MPI depending
+    on whether the user defines the "mpi" or "MPI" argument.

+    ???+ tip "Remember"
+        Make sure that you install the OpenMPI library

+            sudo apt install openmpi-bin libopenmpi-dev openssh-client

+    A usage example is shown below:

+    === "MPI"

+            mpirun -np 2 gmx_MMPBSA MPI -O -i mmpbsa.in -cs com.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc

+    === "mpi"

+            mpirun -np 2 gmx_MMPBSA mpi -O -i mmpbsa.in -cs com.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc

+    !!! note
+        At a certain level, running RISM in parallel may actually hurt performance, since previous solutions are used
+        as an initial guess for the next frame, hastening convergence.
+Running in parallel loses this advantage.
+Also,
+        due to the overhead involved in which each thread is required to load every topology file when calculating
+        energies, parallel scaling will begin to fall off as the number of threads reaches the number of frames.

 === "Serial version"
     This version is installed via pip as described above. `AMBERHOME` variable must be set, or it will quit with an error.
     An example command-line call is shown below: